christiskatsouris/Computational-Econometrics-R/README.md

 # Computational-Econometrics-R

-A light tutorial page on various aspects related to Computational Econometrics issues using the Statistical Software R (Drafted July 2022).
+A tutorial page on various aspects related to Computational Econometrics issues using the Statistical Software R (Drafted July 2022).

 ## R Computing/Parallelism practises